skorobogatydmitry/mpl-interpreter/README.md

 Gotchas:
 - the `Clone` trait is needed to save object's dublicates to the environment while preserving original ones
 - the `Display` trait is needed to show program results to the end user.
 In particular, a function, which contains blocks which may contain expressions which may contain tokens, etc, etc

+I've made a 100% home-grown way to parse hashes: it's just a list of pairs, right ? <@_@>